×

 17. Good job — おつ

 This slangy goodbye actually means “good job” or “you worked hard.”
-Use it with close friends in casual settings.
+I try to only use it with close friends in casual settings.

 Formal Ways to Say Goodbye in Japanese